-Students will have the opportunity to visit a unique, culturally rich destination, domestic or international, with the purpose of engaging in an in-depth study of a cultural, political, or historical aspect of the culture that they will visit.
+Students will have the opportunity to visit a unique, culturally rich destination, domestic or international, with the purpose of engaging in an in-depth study of cultural, political, and/or historical aspects of the area.

-HUM 145 Wilderness in Literature, Culture, & Identity
+HUM 145 Wilderness in Literature, Culture, & Identity 3 credits

 Through this course, students will learn how encounters with wilderness have helped shape an American identity, American ideas about wilderness, and the literary canon in the United States.
-The course will include an experiential component in which students participate in wilderness-based field activities and reflect upon their attitudes and ideas about wilderness in the Adirondack Park.
+The course will include an experiential component in which students participate in wildernessbased field activities and reflect upon their attitudes and ideas about wilderness in the Adirondack Park.

-HUM 155 Religion & the Modern World
+Religion & the Modern World 3 credits